Team-IO/GTams/README.md

 On the top left, you can see your current funds.
 New players will receive 50 minecoins as a present.
 Your budget is specific to the GTams Server.
 If you log in to other minecraft servers connected to the same GTams Server, you will have the same funds.

 You can create new trades to buy or sell items.
 For this you will need (at the moment) at least one of the items you want to sell or buy.
+Trading works across server boundaries!

 When you hover over the red warning sign you will see which information is still required to create a trade.
 ![Warning Sign](doc/trading_terminal_newtrade1.png)